mvboven/cmv-vaccination/README.md

 ![](figures/traces_default-1.png)<!-- -->

-The traceplots look reasonable, so let's proceed.
+The traceplots look reasonable, so I proceed.

-Posterior quantiles of the main parameters also look reasonable (compared to earlier analyses), effective sample sizes of all parameters are around 1,000, and Rhat is close to 1 for all parameters.
+Posterior quantiles of the main parameters also seem reasonable (compared to earlier analyses), effective sample sizes of all parameters are around 1,000, and Rhat is close to 1 for all parameters.
 This is reassuring:

 ```